 Maintaining an internal development team is expensive.
-It’s time-consuming and expensive to recruit, hire, and retain top-quality talent.
+It’s time-consuming and expensive to recruit, perform DBS checks, hire, and retain top-quality talent.
 Also, there’s the expense of benefits, workspace, tools, and continuing education to stay current.
-Outsourcing development projects may be less expensive in the short-term, but can be costly in the long-term if you need to maintain, evolve, or enhance applications.
+Outsourcing development projects may be less expensive in the short term, but can be costly in the long term if you need to maintain, evolve, or enhance applications.

 Both approaches have merit and both have limitations.
 That’s why many organizations are finding it an effective approach to outsource parts of development projects and while maintaining internal control.
 This works especially well when your team lacks the specific skills you need, you don’t have the needed staff onboard currently, or you have your internal team tied up on priority projects already.